 - Restricted range of movement in the injured leg.

 - You may feel a hard lump deep in the muscle.

 - An X-ray can confirm the diagnosis by showing bone growth within the muscle.
 Sometimes, this growth may be mistaken for a tumour.

 Myositis ossificans is a small bone growth within the muscle, which occurs as a complication of a severe contusion.
 A contusion is an injury to muscle caused by direct impact or trauma.

 Impact on the muscle crushes it against bone, also causing damage to the sheath (periosteum) surrounding the bone.
 If it is neglected then your body mistakenly sends new bone cells to repair the damage.
 As a result, a small part of the muscle calcifies and turns to bone.

-The bone grows 2 to 4 weeks after the initial injury and be mature bone within 3 to 6 months.
+The bone grows 2 to 4 weeks after the initial injury and is mature bone within 3 to 6 months.

 Common causes include failing to apply cold therapy and compression immediately after the injury or applying heat too soon.